ansible-collections/cloud.terraform/docs/cloud.terraform.terraform_provider_inventory.rst

     # Example configuration file that creates an inventory from terraform.tfstate file in selected project directory
     plugin: cloud.terraform.terraform_provider
     project_path: some/project/path

+    # Example configuration file that creates an inventory from terraform.tfstate file in multiple project directories
+    plugin: cloud.terraform.terraform_provider
+    project_path:
+    - some/project/path
+    - some/other/project/path

     # Example configuration file that creates an inventory from specified state file
     plugin: cloud.terraform.terraform_provider